askiiart/k80-linux-cooling/README.md

 ### How to use
 1. Install dependencies using `pip install -r requirements.txt`
-2. Connect the Arduino to the fan according to this diagram:
+2. Connect the Arduino to the fan according to this diagram.
+Keep in mind that if you're powering the fan through the arduino, as is the case here, the fan can only be up to 1 amp.
 ![PWM connected to pin 9, TACH not connected](Images/arduino-fan-diagram.png)
 3. **Set the port variable**
    1. Instructions for finding the port are in the Python code.